uiceds/syllabus/manuscript.md

 #### Module 5 Project Assignment
-Students should begin working on EDA for their projects, which will be due in Week 9.
+Students should begin working on EDA for their projects.

 ### Module 6: Spatial data